Australian Linen Supply

 This is the part that houses all the components.
 Your choice of spout will depend on your personal preference or the design of the washrooms.

-Automatic Soap and Sanitizer Dispensers
+Automatic Soap and Sanitiser Dispensers

 Automatic dispensers are a must-have in caravan park washrooms.
 They reduce germ transference and regulate the amount of soap or sanitiser dispensed.